Coal Chamber: Dark Days and first disbandment (2001–2003)

-After the breakup (2003–2010)
+Post-breakup (2003–2010)

 In August 2004, Roadrunner Records released The Best of Coal Chamber.
 In June 2005, Fafara stated that Coal Chamber's break was permanent and they would not be reforming.
-He also described a reformation as "like repeating the 4th grade again".
+He also described a reformation as "like asking someone if they would ever want to go back and repeat the third and fourth grades after they're already done with high school".

 Fafara continued as vocalist of the metal band DevilDriver, recording seven albums: DevilDriver, The Fury of Our Maker's Hand, The Last Kind Words, Pray for Villains, Beast, Winter Kills, and Trust No One.
 He is the only member of Coal Chamber to release an album after the disbandment.
 Bass guitarist Nadja Puelen created the t-shirt company CruelTees.
 After taking two years off to recover from a car accident, drummer Mikey "Bug" Cox joined forces with his longtime friend and Orgy member Jay Gordon—and the producer of Coal Chamber's first album - to form Machine Gun Orchestra.
 Guitarist Meegs Rascón formed the rock band Glass Piñata, previously known as Piñata.
 The group released a few demos on their website, and faced several line-up changes before eventually disbanding.
 Following Glass Piñata, Rascón joined the Orange County rock/electro band NEO GEO in mid-2009, although he later left the band in 2010.

 Fafara and Rascón settled their differences on October 24, 2008, with Rascón joining DevilDriver on stage at the Glasshouse in Pomona, California, to play "Loco".

 In September 2009, it was announced that Peulen and Cox had joined forces to form an unnamed band.
 They were seeking a vocalist and guitarist to complete the lineup.

 In September 2010, Rascón and Cox joined together in a post-punk band called We Are the Riot.